ibm-cloud-docs/blockchain-sw-252/howto/ibp-console-advanced-deployment.md

 4. In **Number of ordering nodes**, select **Five ordering nodes**.
 Then select **External Certificate Authority configuration** and click **Next**.
 5. Click **Add file** to upload the `JSON` file that contains all of the certificates.
 6. Select the **Organization MSP** definition that you imported.
-7.  <blockchain-sw-251>On</blockchain-sw-251> the next panel, you have the opportunity to configure resource allocation for the nodes.
+7. On the next panel, you have the opportunity to configure resource allocation for the nodes.
 The selections that you make here are applied to all five ordering nodes.
 If you want to learn more about how to allocate resources to your node, see this topic on [Allocating resources](#ibp-console-adv-deployment-allocate-resources).
 8. Review the summary and click **Add ordering service**.
 9. After you have created the ordering service, you can upload the orderer admin identity to the {{site.data.keyword.blockchainfull_notm}} console.
 On the **Wallet** tab, click **Add identity**:
   - In the **Name** field, enter an identity name that is used for your reference only.